“So you don’t eat meat, don’t snack, don’t drink beers whatsoever anymore?” a friend and reader of this newsletter asked me recently.

 When something works, it makes you want to do that thing even more.

-One successful move towards the desired direction can lead to a bigger stride, and by this time next year, you may find yourself fitter and healthier too.
+One successful move towards the desired direction can lead to a bigger stride, and by this time next year, you will find yourself fitter and healthier too.

-When Tom and I founded RUNIVORE, it was also just one step to change our relationship with a bad habit, which was eating convenient store crap for our adventures in the mountains.
-We wanted something that can effectively fuel our runs but also natural and tasty.
-We couldn’t find existing options so we took the step to make our own.
+When we founded RUNIVORE, it was also just one step to change our relationship with a bad habit, which was eating convenient store crap for our adventures in the mountains.
+We wanted something that can effectively fuel our runs and learn more about what our body needs.
+Here’s a round up of our latest learnings.
+Enjoy.